builders-blueprint-series/from-coder-to-engineer/front/conceptual-ideas.md

 - Software engineering is not black and white, its a sea a gray
 - Software is knowing what not to do
+- Seatbelt/helmet analogy for why testing is possible
 - Only you know your application, so only you can make the best decision
 - Bad code comes from either not knowing, or not caring, you can't know everything, but you can eliminate the second